 Contemporary garden in Central Cambridge

 A contemporary garden for a young professional to party and entertain friends and family.

 Royal Free Hospital

-Following the cancelation of RHS Young Designer 2020 we have teamed up with the other finalists Emilie, Max and Freddie to renovate a garden roof space at the Royal Free Hospital in London.
-The space aims to give the hospital staff a place to relax and recover mentally from their experiences during the pandemic.
+A space that aims to give NHS hospital staff a place to relax and recover mentally from their experiences during the pandemic.

 RHS Young Designer 2020